 On 8 August 1846, it was announced in the nation’s newspapers that Tucker was to be released from Government service.
-The assessment of the newspaper articles of the time is that Tucker was a well-respected public servant, and there was some disappointment that he was released from public service.
+The newspaper articles of the time assessed that Tucker was a well-respected public servant, and there was some disappointment that he was released from public service.

 Having been so recently on active service and a much respected public figure in the Colony, Tucker’s funeral was a marital affair.
 The coffin, covered with the Union Jack, and surmounted with his hat and sword, carried to the grave by a party of Royal Navy Blue Jackets, landed for that purpose from HMS Fly.
 The funeral party included his son, the Governor of the New Zealand Colony, senior military officials and a long and highly respectable train of civilians and former shipmates from HMS Buffalo.
 Tucker is buried at the Symonds Street Cemetery in central Auckland.

 The Daily Southern Cross newspaper eulogy of Henry Tucker read:

 “The late Mr Tucker may, without the smallest approach to monument or eulogy, be affirmed to have been a worthy, upright man.
 Sailors are accurate judges of character, and the soubriquet – “Honest” Ben Tucker” – which, according to Captain Edward Stanley was the appellation given him by his messmates, proved the high estimation in which he was held.”

 Sadly, although buried in the Symonds Street Cemetery, Tucker’s tombstone can no longer be found in its original position and has not been seen for some years.